What Is an online Smear Campaign Investigation

 How to Respond to a Smear Campaign?

-Responding to a smear campaign requires a strategic approach to protect your reputation and address the falsehoods effectively.
+Responding to an online smear campaign requires a strategic approach to protect your reputation and address the falsehoods effectively.

 - Stay calm and Assess the situation: Avoid emotional reactions, as this attention is what the antagonist thrives on.
 Instead, focus on understanding the extent and impact of the smear campaign by identifying the platforms and individuals involved.